 Whether you're looking to glam up your fingers for a special occasion, don't have time to head to the salon, or just aren't great at painting your own nails, press-ons are for you.
 Of course, not all sets are created equal.
-We tested 13 of the most popular press-on nail sets in The Lab to find the prettiest, most user-friendly options that won't fall off or ruin your nail beds.
+We tested 13 of the most popular press-on nail sets in The Lab to find the prettiest, most user-friendly options that won't fall off during date night or destroy your nail beds.

-These are the best press-on nails tested by Byrdie.
+Here are the best press-on nails, tested and reviewed by Byrdie.

 Static Nails Reusable Pop-On Manicure

 Almost too sticky

 Our best overall choice is the Pop-On Manicure from Static Nails.
 These press-ons were generally easy to apply, though the glue was almost too sticky in that it would sometimes adhere to the top of the nail prematurely.
 With 24 nails and 12 different sizes included, we were able to find the perfect size for each finger.
 The set also comes with a dual-sided file/buffer tool and glue that promises not to damage your nail beds.

 After applying the adhesive and pressing down firmly for 30 seconds per nail, they were set in place.
 The final look appears natural and sophisticated, thanks to the chic almond shape.
 (You can also get sets with rounded and square tips.)
 These waterproof press-on nails held up surprisingly well through washing dishes and folding laundry.
 One of our testers shared that only one nail had fallen off 10 days later—if this happens to you, you can just glue it back on.

 Included Nails: 24 | Included Tools: Glue, file/buffer | Waterproof: Yes | Reusable: Yes